 Install

-Download the Monarch binaries
+Download Monarch

 - macOS